 The Company maintains an ownership interest in a VIE, Carrar Ltd. ("Carrar").
 Carrar is a technology developer of advanced thermal management systems for the electric mobility market.
 The Company determined that Carrar is a VIE; however, the Company does not have a controlling financial interest or have the power to direct the activities that most significantly affect the economic performance of the investment.
 Therefore, the Company has concluded that it is not the primary beneficiary.
 Gentherm's investment in Carrar is measured at cost, less impairments, adjusted for observable price changes in orderly transactions for identical or similar investments of the same issuer.
-In the first quarter of 2024, we recognized an increase in the fair value of our investment in Carrar of \$ in Other income in the consolidated condensed statements of income due to observable transactions.
-The Carrar investment was \$ and \$ as of March 31, 2024 and December 31, 2023, respectively, and is recorded in Other non-current assets in the consolidated condensed balance sheets.
+In During the first quarter of 2024, six months ended June 30, 2024, we recognized an increase in the fair value of our investment in Carrar of \$1,097 in Other other (loss) income in the consolidated condensed statements of income (loss) due to observable transactions.
+The Carrar investment was \$3,897 and \$2,800 as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively, and is recorded in Other other non-current assets in the consolidated condensed balance sheets.